swentel/indieweb/README.md

 - Publish content, likes etc via bridg.y, store syndications
 - Microformats for content and images
 - IndieAuth for Authentication API
-- Micropub for creating content etc
+- Create content via Micropub endpoint
-- Creating comments from 'in-reply-to'
+- Create comments from 'in-reply-to'
 - Microsub link exposing

 This is only the tip of the iceberg and much more functionality will be added.